skylarhuang/ML_Intro_project/README.md

 To do this, we considered a well-known pre-trained Convolutional Deep Neural Networks, called VGG-FACE.

-Then we created our own datasets and fine tuned the model.
+Then we created our own datasets and fine tuned the model, trained the customized model again.

 Our Team Members are:
 * Sui Huang: sh4507@nyu.edu